 Majority of the Mennonite woman at the wedding did not wear makeup or jewelry unless it was their wedding ring.
 Everyone else that wasn’t practicing the religion dressed how they pleased.
 However, if you wish to “blend-in” and be respectful dress modest.

-Dancing, toasts and alcoholic beverages are NOT prohibited!
+Dancing, toasts, and alcoholic beverages are NOT allowed!

 If you are expecting to have fun at the “open bar” you may be out of luck.
 They will not be an option.
 The alcohol rule to me was kind of an obvious one.
 But the no dancing or making a speech was kind of shocking and I was really looking forward to booging!